lm3nitro/Projects/New/TCPDUMP Automation.md

 ## Capturing Based on Time:

 Here, I will be creating a new trace file every 10 seconds that will invlude the timestamp.
-The timestamp-based filenames are especially useful for chronologically ordered logs, as they tell you exactly when the capture started and which packets are in each file.
+The timestamp-based filenames are especially useful for chronologically ordered logs, as they tell you exactly when the capture started, and which packets are in each file.
 By rotating the capture files every 10 seconds (or any other time interval), you can limit the file size and keep them small and manageable, preventing overly large files and making it easier to analyze specific time slices of traffic.

 ```
 tcpdump -ni ens32 -w tracepcap-%Y-%m-%d-%H-%M-%S -G 10 -Z elk &